 The option of residing on campus affords greater connection, not just with other students, but with the university itself and positively affects travelling for lectures and events.
 The downside however, and I will emphasise this – YOU WILL GET NO SLEEP.
 Whatever your flat or house’s preferred night (or nights) of the week for fun and whether this is sensible and, on a weekend, there will be flats all around you that may prefer to party on everything other night.

 City living somewhat offsets this, and allows time and space to study, but can sometimes leave a disconnect again.
 Also, residents of an area don’t particularly admire students that use their free time for means other than studying.
 Sometimes ‘local’ residents can even be hostile to students.
 Where you fall on these questions is personal, but cannot be ignored.
 Finding you need to trek 3 miles for every lecture isn’t often a nice discovery, so think carefully about where you choose to live.
 Are there clear ‘student’ areas off campus or might pockets of students live all over town?

 Short List Time

-Consideration of these factors will undoubtedly slim the shortlist of universities in your sights and provide personal insight.
+Consideration of these factors will undoubtedly slim the shortlist of universities in your sights and provide personal insight into choosing a university.
 They may help prevent the typical ‘yes’ period of freshers week overwhelming you.

 These factors are just as important as the academic, guidance of parents and teachers, perhaps more so.
 Do attend open days as this will give you a great sense of that which isn’t written down in the flyers.
 The vibe of a university is hugely important.
 University is a once in a lifetime experience, so make sure that you are somewhere that you want to be!